rssiuiuc/CropSight/README.md

 [`ViTResFusionNet`](https://colab.research.google.com/drive/1WsbVxqH2A7FrLV7guVRx4HaEU6cwz2aJ#scrollTo=jKrbgacr025T&line=18&uniqifier=1) is a deep learning model designed for classifying crop species in street view images.
 It combines the features extracted from two state-of-the-art image classification architectures, Vision Transformer and Residual Neural Network, and fuses them for classification.
 The model also incorporates MC Dropout in the classification layer to provide uncertainty estimates for each image classification in addition to the probability of each class.

 #### 2.2.
-Training and test dataset preparation
+Training and testing dataset
 Millions of GSV images are collected annually, capturing a wide range of scenes including buildings, houses, trees, and more.
 To collect representative GSV images of crop species from this massive dataset, the collected images are roughly labeled with the aid of the `Cropland Data Layer (CDL)` and then selected using a proposed `sampling` strategy.

-##### 2.2.1 Label roadside GSV images
-The CDL is a geospatial dataset created by the United States Department of Agriculture (USDA) that provides information on the types of crops grown on agricultural lands in the United States, including grains, oilseeds, cotton, fruits, vegetables, and hay.
-By using the specific location of each GSV point, the percentage of crop species that corresponds to each GSV image is estimated based on the CDL data and the orientation information when the panoramic GSV images were taken.
-Only GSV images that correspond to a single crop species are assigned a label.

-##### 2.2.2 Sample representative roadside GSV images
-The GSV images with crop species labels are sampled using the function `sampling`, which selects representative images over the entire study area.
-This process ensures that the selected GSV images are evenly distributed across the study area.
-The input variables for the function include the GSV point shapefile that needs to be sampled (e.g., high-quality cropland GSV points), the administrative boundaries shapefile (e.g., county boundaries), and the target number of sampled GSV images.
-The road network, including notes and primary roads, is obtained from the OpenStreetMap database and used to remove low-quality GSV images.

-The sampling strategy employed is a dynamic sampling method that adapts to the number of available GSV images.
-For each administrative district, a FishNet is created and dynamically adjusted until the final number of sampled GSV images matches the target number.
-This sampling strategy can also be used to randomly select an application dataset for collecting ground truth crop type data in the future.

-##### 2.2.3 Relabel roadside GSV images by visual interpretation

-GSV images may contain other plant or blocking items that can interfere with distinguishing the crop view on the image.
-Furthermore, the CDL-generated labels for each GSV image may contain errors due to misclassifications.
+The CDL-generated labels for each GSV image may contain errors due to misclassifications.
 To address these issues, each image undergoes visual interpretation and is further labeled accordingly.
 Images containing other items or with crops that are difficult to distinguish are labeled as "others."
 The following shows the final processed dataset of dominant crop species for the southern region of the United States.

 <p align="center">
   <img src="src/CropGSV dataset.png" width="850" >